Jessica Mauboy: Early life and education

 Jessica Hilda Mauboy was born on 4 August 1989 and raised in Darwin, Northern Territory.
 Her father, Ferdy, is an Indonesian-born electrician from West Timor.
 Her mother, Therese, is an Aboriginal Australian woman of the Kuku Yalanji people, whose traditional lands are the rainforest regions of Far North Queensland.
 Mauboy has three older sisters, Sandra, Jenny and Catherine; and a younger sister, Sophia.
+She discovered later in life that her first cousin once removed on her mother's side is Olympic gold medalist Cathy Freeman.
 From an early age, she was involved in the local church choir with her grandmother Harriett.
 Her home was described as the "noisiest house on the block", with her mother often singing, her father playing guitar and the rest of the family displaying their passion for music.

 She attended Wulagi Primary School and Sanderson High School in Darwin.
 She dropped out of school in year 11 to pursue her passion for music.

 At age fourteen, Mauboy's talents were exposed through the Telstra Road to Tamworth competition at the 2004 Tamworth Country Music Festival in Tamworth, New South Wales.
-As the first winner of the competition, she travelled to Sydney to perform and scored a recording deal with Sony Music Australia.
+As the first winner of the competition, she travelled to Sydney to perform, in which The Bushwackers were her backing vocalists, who became Mauboy's mentees in The Voice of Australia in 2023.
+She also scored a recording deal with Sony Music Australia.
 She released a country-inspired rendition of the Cyndi Lauper hit "Girls Just Wanna Have Fun".
 A video of the song was produced and released, but the song was unsuccessful and Mauboy returned to Darwin.